vlad-fresha/segfault-raub/README.md

 ---

-If you want to use a custom location instead of "**segfault.log**", use
+If you want to use a custom location instead of "**segfault.log**", use:

 ```js
 require('segfault-raub').setLogPath("C:/my/log/file.txt");
 ```

+**You must create this file first, it must be there when the crash happens.**

 See the [TypeScript declarations](/index.d.ts) with comments.